Infinity-Tool/Infinity_Electron/README.md

-## Infinity
+# Infinity

-A 7 Days to Die mod and custom prefab manager and installer
+A third-party installer for Magoli's Compopack for the game 7 Days To Die.
-Also known as Magoli's Compopack
+Choose from many mods, fully custom Cities and Settlements, and over a thousand handcrafted POIs built by the community.

 <!-- Discord Link: -->